martinvonz/jj/docs/branches.md

 move them without affecting the target revision's identity.
 Branches automatically move when revisions are rewritten (e.g. by `jj rebase`).
 You can pass a branch's name to commands that want a revision as argument.
-For example, `jj co main` will check out the revision pointed to by the "main" branch.
+For example, `jj new main` will create a new revision on top of the "main" branch.
 Use `jj branch list` to list branches and `jj branch` to create, move, or delete branches.
 There is currently no concept of an active/current/checked-out branch.